gasparian/PicsArtHack-binary-segmentation/README.md

  - I freeze pretrained encoder's weights during the first two epochs to tune decoder weights only to decrease convergence time;
  - data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) lib;
  - Inside the `utils.py` code you can find learning rate scheduling, early stopping and some other useful hacks which can help to train networks in more efficient way.
 So in the end I've got two trained models with close metric values on validation set.
-Here below I'll give few numbers:
+Here below I'll give a few numbers:

 Characteristic | ResNet101             |  MobileNetV2
 :-------------------------:|:-------------------------:|:-------------------------: